LuxinWang00/ECE143-group-9/README.md

 Data Scraping - Data Cleaning - Plotting - Presentation

-	1.Data Scraping: Code used for scraping the data from the Open Trolley Website 2.Code for Plotting: Code used for plot the result 3.Plot: plots used in the slides
-	4.Scraping result: data scraped from each category 5.Presentation: final slides
+	1.Data Scraping: Code used for scraping the data from the Open Trolley Website 2.Code for Plotting: Code used for plot the results 3.Plot: Plots we used and not used for the presentation 4.Scraping result: Data scraped from each category and combined 5.Presentation: Final slides
 	6.README.md